IanEarnest/Hello-World-GitHub/README.md

 Created in Eclipse, hello world is displayed in ...
 Main code located "Hello-World-GitHub/Hello World Android ...

-Hello World Unity -
-Created in Unity using MonoDevelop and C#, hello world is displayed in the on screen GUI in the top left.
-Main code located "Hello-World-GitHub/Hello World Unity/Assets/HelloWorldScript.cs"

 Hello World C-sharp -
 Created in Visual Studio Express 2013 for Windows Desktop, hello world is displayed in a command prompt.
 Main code located "Hello-World-GitHub/Hello World C-sharp/Program.cs"

-Hello World Java -
-Created in ..., hello world is displayed in ...
-Main code located "Hello-World-GitHub/Hello World Java ...

-Hello World Eclipse -
+Hello World Go -
-Created in Eclipse, hello world is displayed in ...
+Created in Visual Studio Code, hello world is displayed in the console.
-Main code located "Hello-World-GitHub/Hello World Eclipse ...
+Main code located "Hello-World-GitHub/Hello World Go/helloWorldGo.go"
+runServer.Go contains code to run an http server - useful for HTMX

 Hello World HTML5 -
 Created in Notepad++, hello world is displayed in the top left of the browser for both the HTML5 and HTML5 Canvas examples.